 - Deployment Area the area that can be used for deploying APs.
-Some areas in your office might not be suitable for AP mounting, in which case you may want to draw one or several deployment areas that do not cover the areas where AP mounting is undesirable. - Coverage Area the area where you need to have Wi-Fi coverage.
-Some areas in your office, for example bathrooms or staircases, might not need Wi-Fi coverage, in which case you can draw coverage areas that do not cover bathrooms or staircases. - Deployment and Coverage Area when deployment and coverage areas fully overlap, you can draw the combined "deployment + coverage" area.
+Some areas in your office might not be suitable for AP mounting, in which case you may want to draw one or several deployment areas that do not cover the areas where AP mounting is undesirable. - Coverage Area refers to the area where you need Wi-Fi coverage.
+Some areas in your office, such as bathrooms or staircases, might not need Wi-Fi coverage.
+In such cases, you can draw coverage areas that do not include bathrooms or staircases.
+If the coverage area does not overlap the deployment area, the automatic planner avoids placing APs in such "coverage-only" areas and tries to provide coverage using the APs located in the nearest deployment areas. - Deployment and Coverage Area when deployment and coverage areas fully overlap, you can draw the combined "deployment + coverage" area.

 You can also select one of the two drawing modes: Rectangle mode or Polygon mode.
 A rectangle is defined by its top left and bottom right corners; it is aligned vertically/horizontally and cannot be rotated.
 Polygons consist of multiple line segments, allowing more complex shapes to be created.
 If you selected the Rectangle mode, left-click on the floor plan to start a new area, drag the mouse to form a rectangle, and release the left mouse button to finish.
+If you selected the Polygon mode, left-click on the floor plan to start a new area, drag the mouse to form a rectangle, and release the left mouse button to finish.
 If you selected the Polygon mode, left-click on the floor plan to start a new area and left-click every time you need to start a new line segment.
 This will draw a connected series of line segments.
 If you hold the Ctrl key (on Windows computers) or the Shift key (on macOS computers) while drawing, the line is drawn in orthogonal mode (0, 90, 180, or 270 degrees).
 If you need to cancel the previous move, right-click on the shape and select Undo Last Segment in the context menu.
 To finish the area, click on the last point, or press the ESC key, or click Done on the info panel below the floor plan.
 You can move or resize the area borders that you have drawn.
 To move an area, select it and drag it with the left mouse button to a new position.
 To resize an area or area segment, select it, move the mouse over the vertex (shown as a circle), click on it, and drag it with the left mouse button to a new position.